ymich9963/mdnotes.nvim/README.md

 ### 🫦 Tables
 - Create a `ROW` by `COLS` table with `:Mdn table_create ROW COLS`.
-- Set the best fit of your columns with `:Mdn table_best_fit` so that all your cells line up.
-Can also add padding around your cells.
+- Automatting setting of the best fit of your columns so that all your cells line up (opt-out).
+Can also be done manually with `:Mdn table_best_fit` and can also add padding around your cells (`table_best_fit_padding` in config).
 - Insert columns to the left or right of your current column with `:Mdn table_column_insert_left/right`.
 - Insert rows to the above or below of your current line with `:Mdn table_row_insert_above/below`.